| ECMI Glossary of Water Related TermsA B C D

 vegetation.
 Chloride ion is detected using a titrametric or potentiometric

+method.
 Chlorine: Chlorine in one of a number of

 forms is added to water to destroy or deactivate disease-causing microorganisms